 5. Venice, Italy

-One of the most special travel experiences of my life was watching the sunrise over St Mark’s Square in Venice with gondolas bopping on the lagoon in the distance.
+One of my most special travel experiences was watching the sunrise over St Mark’s Square in Venice with gondolas bopping on the lagoon in the distance.

 It was a foggy, misty morning, creating a mysterious atmosphere and beautiful scenes.